PHOTOS AND STORY BY PATRICK SMITH

 I love the Soviet-style oval doors.

 It was best to tread carefully on the walk from the overwing entry door to the cockpit.
 The cabin floor is mostly torn up, meaning one slip and you’re up to your knees in metal fuselage ribbing, assorted machinery, and water.
 Up front, the pilots’ overhead escape hatch is missing, permanently exposing the interior to Liberia’s heat and drenching rains.
 Thus the cabin has become a sort of tropical terrarium, with about eight inches of stagnant green water between the floorboards and the bottom of the fuselage.
 I can’t imagine how many mosquitos — and who knows what all else — breed in here.

 The NO SMOKING sign features a pipe.
 Note also the Cyrillic seat designator.

-The cockpit is a baffling array of early-generation engine gauges and instruments.
-I couldn’t tell you what most of these switches and dials might be for.
+The cockpit is a baffling array of early generation engine gauges and instruments.
+I couldn’t tell you what half of these switches and dials might be for.
 The placards and labels are in Russian.

 In the weeds nearby are hundreds of barrels of heavy black liquid that appears to be tar — much of which has leaked into ankle-deep slicks.

 I was able to unearth this shot of the very same plane — note the registration, RA-87260 — in happier times, seen in Sierra Leone in 2004.
 (Photo courtesy of Ali Hammoud.)

 FOR ADDITIONAL PHOTOS FROM AFRICA, PLEASE VISIT THE AUTHOR’S FLICKR ARCHIVES.